-The Compact of Free Association between the RMI and the US (48 US Code [USC], Section [§] 1921) requires all US Government activities at USAG-KA (formerly known as US Army Kwajalein Atoll [USAKA]) and all DoD and RTS activities in the RMI to conform to specific compliance requirements, coordination procedures, and environmental standards identified in the Environmental Standards and Procedures for USAKA Activities in the RMI, also known as the USAKA Environmental Standards (UES; USASMDC/ARSTRAT 2016).
+USAKA Environmental Standards.
+The Compact of Free Association between the RMI and the US (48 USC Section [§] 1921) requires all US Government activities at USAKA and all DoD and RTS activities in the RMI to conform to specific compliance requirements, coordination procedures, and environmental standards identified in the Environmental Standards and Procedures for USAKA Activities in the RMI, also known as the USAKA Environmental Standards (UES; USASMDC/ARSTRAT 2018).
 As specified in Section 2-2 of the UES, these standards also apply to all activities occurring in the territorial waters of the RMI.
-The proposed Navy payload test, which could affect Illeginni Islet, the deep-water region southwest of Illeginni Islet, or the deep ocean waters northeast of Kwajalein Atoll, must comply with the UES (USASMDC/ARSTRAT 2016).
+The proposed Navy payload test, which could affect Illeginni Islet, the deep-water region southwest of Illeginni Islet, or the deep ocean waters northeast of Kwajalein Atoll, must comply with the UES (USASMDC/ARSTRAT 2018).

 Section 3-4 of the UES contains the standards for managing endangered species and wildlife resources.
-The standards in this section were derived primarily from 50 Code of Federal Regulations (CFR),

-Sections (§§) 17, 23, 402, 424, and 450-452, which include provisions of the ESA (16 USC, §§ 1531-1544) and other regulations applicable to biological resources.
-Other US statutes embodied in these standards are the Fish and Wildlife Coordination Act (16 USC, §§ 661-666), the Migratory Bird Treaty Act (16 USC, §§ 703-712), and the Marine Mammal Protection Act (MMPA; 16 USC, §§ 1361-1389, 1401-1407, 1538, and 4107).
-The UES also require consultation for potential effects on certain species protected by laws of the RMI.
-The Marshall Islands Marine Resources Authority manages marine resources in the RMI, which does not participate in the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+The standards in this section were derived primarily from 50 Code of Federal Regulations (CFR), Sections (§§) 17, 23, 402, 424, and 450-452, which include provisions of the ESA (16 USC §§ 1531-1544) and other regulations applicable to biological resources.
+Other US statutes embodied in these standards are the Fish and Wildlife Coordination Act (16 USC §§ 661-666), the Migratory Bird Treaty Act (16 USC §§ 703-712), and the Marine Mammal Protection Act (MMPA; 16 USC §§ 1361-1389, 1401-1407, 1538, and 4107).
+The UES also requires consultation for potential effects on certain species protected by laws of the RMI.
+The Marshall Islands Marine Resources Authority manages marine resources in the RMI.

 The UES contains a requirement that a BA must be prepared when a proposed activity may affect a species requiring consultation.
-For the purposes of this BA, a species requiring consultation is defined as any species listed in the UES Appendix 3-4A (USASMDC/ARSTRAT 2016), which also includes any candidate or proposed ESA species.
+For the purposes of this BA, a species requiring consultation is defined as any species listed in the UES Appendix 3-4A (USASMDC/ARSTRAT 2018), which also includes any candidate or proposed ESA species.
 The BA must contain an analysis that is sufficient to allow the appropriate regulatory agency to prepare a biological opinion (BO).
 According to Section 3-4.5.3(g) of the UES, if NMFS or USFWS prepares an adverse opinion or a no adverse opinion with an incidental take statement, an approved Document of Environmental Protection (DEP) must be prepared before proceeding with the proposed activity.